Advertisement

 Be aware that there has been a lot of confusion surrounding passport expiry dates for British people since Brexit.
 It particularly affects those who had renewed their passport early before it expired.
 Before Brexit, if you renewed your passport early, the authorities would simply add on the extra amount of time to your new passport.
 So, if you renewed it three months early, your new passport would be valid for 10 years and three months, but since Brexit, the UK government has been saying that this extra amount of time is no longer valid.

-There is even more confusion however because some EU countries are saying the extra time is still valid.
+There was even more confusion because some EU countries are saying the extra time is still valid.

-More recently on April 28th, the Spanish Embassy in Madrid posted further clarification saying: "If you are a British resident in Spain with rights under the Withdrawal Agreement, you can enter and exit Spain with a valid UK passport.
+On April 28th 2022, the Spanish Embassy in Madrid posted further clarification for British residents in Spain when saying: "If you are a British resident in Spain with rights under the Withdrawal Agreement, you can enter and exit Spain with a valid UK passport.
 You do not need any additional validity on the passport beyond the dates on which you are travelling.

 Otherwise, normal third country rules apply, so you will need to have a passport that is valid for at least three months after the day you plan to leave the Schengen Area, and is less than 10 years old".